Syreyup/Syreyup-LW-Guides/intro cam.md

 ##### *(How to make your camera make sense for your level)*

 * Keep it simple \- you don't want 20 camera cuts in the 8 seconds (480 frames) the default camera length lasts, try and keep it to 2, *maybe* 3 cuts.
 * Remember the focus \- if your level is linear and has a set end location, it's always nice to have an intro camera end on the location of the star.
 For open world levels, maybe show the location of one of the objectives.
-Like if it's a silver star level, maybe give a subtle hint as to where one of the silver stars are.
+For instance: if it is a silver star level, maybe give a subtle hint as to where one of the silver stars are.